 Just imagine this: travelling along an unremarkable section of motorway, when, seemingly out of nowhere, two gigantic, glinting horse heads, stretching almost a hundred feet high, rise up in front of you.

-The Kelpies are feats of engineering, each made with 300 tonnes of structural steel, and are monumental tributes to the horse power heritage that was vital to the early industries of central Scotland.
+Towering above the Forth & Clyde Canal, The Kelpies are a feat of engineering, each made with 300 tonnes of structural steel, and are a monumental tribute to the horse power heritage that was vital to the early industries of central Scotland.

 It’s a project which I have observed since construction began.
 I travelled between Edinburgh and Stirling many times during the course of the build – the highlight of each journey was undoubtedly when I laid eyes on these evolving, steely steeds.

 I saw the huge metal frames emerge from the ground and transform into the shape of horses’ heads.
 The careful construction of the stainless steel ‘skin’ panels slowly but surely brought these sculptures to life; the effect of this cladding is so that The Kelpies look solid and strong while at the same time appear porous and fluid.

 These two incredible sculptures are the centre piece of Scotland’s newest parkland The Helix, which lies between Falkirk and Grangemouth in the Forth Valley.
 This recreational space, which has 27 km of pathways to discover, opened in September 2013.

 The Kelpies Hub is home to a visitor centre with a café, exhibition and gift shop.
 Should you want to find out more about the story of these metallic beasts, take The Kelpies Tour – you’ll even get to see the sculptures from the inside!